-3. Bed & breakfast inns and hotels can tie into the tour with special rates and organized rides for bicyclists.
-Feature stories can focus on the recreational and tourism aspect while showing that human aspect of an individual, couple or family enjoying some R&R. Readers love to see themselves in others who are having fun and experiencing success.
+3. Bed and breakfast inns and hotels can tie into the tour with special rates and organized rides for bicyclists.
+Feature stories can focus on the recreational and tourism aspect while showing that human aspect of an individual, couple, or family enjoying some R&R. Readers love to see themselves in others who are having fun and experiencing success.

 4. Wine shops can tie into the tour by featuring wines from France.
 Special Tour de France wine and cheese gatherings with a discount on French wines would be a fun tie in and good twist that would get noticed by the press.

 5. Children’s toy stores can tie into the tour by offering special promotions related to the color yellow.
 Perhaps the store is overstocked with yellow stuffed animals.
 If they tie into the Tour, they can offer discounts on anything yellow.
 Imagine photos of kids and their stuffed animal published in the news or displayed throughout the store.

 6. An ear, nose, and throat physician can easily tie into the tour and share his/her expertise related to facial injuries bikers typically suffer when they go head over heels over their handlebars.
 Newspapers and websites love these stories.
 So do prospects searching for a specialist and current patients who hear about their doc in the news.

 7. Organizations working on a fundraising campaign can tie into the Tour by telling donors they will contribute a percentage of each donation to the Livestrong Foundation.
 The organization will get publicity from this long after this year’s Tour de France.